eladhoffer/recurrent.torch/Readme.md

 #Recurrent Container for Torch nn modules
 This is a simple and efficient way to create recurrent nn modules in Torch.
-It consists of a container **RecurrentContainer**, which holds a recurrent module.
+It consists of a container **nn.RecurrentContainer**, which holds a recurrent module.
 This recurrent module is expected to receive an input of: `{input, state}` and outputs `{output, state}`.
 This way, a recurrent module is expected to receive an input and the current state, and updates its state while giving an output.
 For example, a simple RNN module can be: